-In 2016 Chinese manufacturer ZTE launched a smartphone ZTE Axon 7 which stopped shipping now.
-But ZTE promised that they would be launching a worthy successor of the device.
+In 2016, Chinese manufacturer ZTE launched a smartphone called ZTE Axon 7, which stopped shipping now.
+But ZTE promised they would launch a worthy successor of the device.

-This is the first time the device has been spotted and hasn’t appeared yet on other certification sites like FCC, TENAA or Bluetooth SIG.
-Its speculated the device will be unveiled at Mobile World Congress (MWC) 2018, to be held next month from February 28 to March 1 in Barcelona, Spain.
-This certification hints to the fact that the device is ready for sale.
+This is the first time the device has been spotted and hasn’t appeared yet on other certification sites like FCC, TENAA, or Bluetooth SIG.
+It speculated the device will be unveiled at Mobile World Congress (MWC) 2018, to be held next month from February 28 to March 1 in Barcelona, Spain.
+This certification hints at the fact that the device is ready for sale.

-Apart from the OS, there is no other information of the ZTE Z2321U.
-As for the ZTE Axon 7 specs, the device had an Aluminium body and a 5.5 inch AMOLED display protected by Corning Gorilla Glass.
+Apart from the OS, there is no other information about the ZTE Z2321U.
+As for the ZTE Axon 7, specs had an Aluminium body and a 5.5-inch AMOLED display protected by Corning Gorilla Glass.
 It was powered by Qualcomm Snapdragon 820 coupled with 6 GB of RAM and 64 GB internal space.
-The device offered a 20 MP rear camera sensor and 8 MP front camera sensor which supported 2160@ 30fps, 1080p@ 30/60fps and 720p@ 240fps recording.
-The device first ran on Android 6.01 Marshmallow ( later got Nougat update) and was backed by a non-removable Li-ion 3250 mAh battery with Quick Charge 3.0 support.
+The device offered a 20 MP rear camera sensor and 8 MP front camera sensor, which supported 2160@ 30fps, 1080p@ 30/60fps, and 720p@ 240fps recording.
+The device first ran on Android 6.01 Marshmallow ( later got the Nougat update) and was backed by a non-removable Li-ion 3250 mAh battery with Quick Charge 3.0 support.
 The device included a rear-mounted fingerprint sensor for security.

-Compared to the Axon 7, the ZTE Axon 8 should have flagship level specs.
-The MWC 2018 is also a good event to get to the competition where flagship smartphones like the Samsung Galaxy S9 are expected to unveil there.
+Compared to the Axon 7, the ZTE Axon 8 should have flagship-level specs.
+The MWC 2018 is also an excellent event to get to the competition, where flagship smartphones like the Samsung Galaxy S9 are expected to be there.